Mattc33/Necronomicon/Necronomicon.md

 This means with the necromancer ascendancy that give +20% all res and the 16% you get from the tree will cap any kind of minion to 75%(they all get 76%).
 You can run purity to cap in situations where they get cursed it also makes it a lot easier to overcap with the tri purity auras for all minions.
 What this means is minions in general are much tankier now in all situations.

+**Sources of Minion Elemental Resistances:**

+-   Herd of the Flock +16% to all elemental resistances
+-   Commander of Darkness +20% to all Elemental Resistances (aura radius)
+-   Purity of Elements (aura radius)
+-   Purity of Fire (aura radius)
+-   Purity of Lightning (aura radius)
+-   Purity of Ice (aura radius)
+-   Sources of + minion elemental resistances on jewels (suffix)
+-   Liege of the Primordial (Elementalist node that makes golems immune to elemental damage)
+-   Necro Aegis and elemental resistance on shields

+**Sources of Minion Chaos Resistances:**

+-   Grave Intentions
+-   Minion Life and Chaos Resistances
+-   Necro Aegis and chaos resistance on shield

 **Relevant patch notes:**
 • Raise Spectre now grants +30% elemental resistances to its minions.